Nannybag

-Where to store luggage near the Vatican Museums?
+Where to leave luggage near the Vatican Museums?

 Visiting Rome?
 You almost definitely will be giving the Vatican Museums a visit.
 These museums have some of the most fascinating and amazing collections of art anywhere in the world!
 However, queues can be long, and Rome can be hot and busy, so the last thing you’ll want to do is to bounce around the city with your heavy baggage.
 This is where Nannybag comes in handy!
 With our service, you can find luggage storage in Rome, near the Vatican Museums.
 Book online on the app or website, pick a drop-off time, and your bags and luggage will be safe and protected for only €6 per day per item!
 There’s free cancellation if your plans change.
 Time to enjoy Rome unburdened!
 Check out our reviews from those who have used Nannybag, and see more information below.